wingmingchan/RWD2/README.md

 # RWD2

-_common_assets_barebone.csse last modified: 10/25/2016 8:40 AM (Cleaned up the site)
+_common_assets_barebone.csse last modified: 10/30/2016 9:50 AM (Added chanwGetCascadeObjectFromElement)

 RWD2, aka, the Standard Model, is my newest design and implementation of the master-template approach.
 This implementation contains a single one-region template (template_rwd_one_region.xml) used in all pages across multiple sites of the same design.
 The Standard Model is also compatible with multiple-region templates (see template_rwd.xml, for example).
 All Upstate responsive sites are driven by the Standard Model.